iwegner/ESP32-C3FH4-RGB/external_led_strip_support/README.md

 The entire gear can be hung up on a wall using the [wall hook 3d print](../resources/stl/wall_hook.stl).

 <img src="../resources/IMG_4913.jpg" width="450" />

+## Progress
+The following year some Mandalorian Beskar Armor parts from Thingiverse were scaled to the right size and fastened to the costume using sticky valcro.